Our environmental work

 - There have been significant technological advances in different vehicles, in particular our plough, sweep and blow machines, and we have been a part of this development.
 Today our new PSB machines can run on both HVO diesel and biogas.

-“2,720 tonnes of fossil carbon dioxide were emitted from the company’s own operations in 2016.
-That is eleven per cent lower than in 2015 and a 70 per cent reduction since 2005.”
+“1,896 tonnes of fossil carbon dioxide were emitted from the company’s own operations in 2017.
+That is a 84 percent reduction since 2005.”

 To achieve climate neutrality, Swedavia buys certificates from climate projects in developing countries.
 These projects, called clean development mechanism or CDM projects, have been approved by the UN and are also certified under the green movement's Gold Standard for the Global Goals.
 The projects are aimed at reducing emissions in developing countries.
 As a result, Swedavia offsets the emissions that still have not been reduced through its own measures.